Bartolo Colón: Nickname

 Colón was known as "Big Sexy" by his teammates and the media.
 He applied for a trademark on the Big Sexy nickname and plans on making apparel out of it.

 Personal life

-Colón's wife, Rosanna, and their four sons; Bartolo Jr., Emilio, Wilder and Randy, live in New Jersey.
+Colón's wife, Rosanna, and their four sons live in New Jersey.
 On September 30, 2014, Colón and his wife became US citizens.
 Colón met his wife in the Dominican Republic when he was 13 years old.

 In 2015, Colón was sued in Manhattan by a Washington Heights woman seeking child support for her son and daughter, who were fathered by Colón during his marriage.
 On June 17, 2016, Colón and Alexandra Santos agreed to a deal that included child support payments.